-There is typically limited access available for vehicles engaged in the bump-in and bumpout and operation of an event.
+There is typically limited access available for vehicles engaged in the bump-in and bump-out and operation of an event.
 No vehicles are permitted within Warrnambool City Council owned or managed land unless specific authorisation has been given.
-This authorisation will be included with event approval and will include the following conditions.
+This authorisation will be included with event permission and will include the following conditions.